6 Common Nanny Tax Mistakes

 Mistake #5: Thinking No Nanny Means No Nanny Tax

 That's only true if you don't pay anyone to help you in other ways.
-Do you have a regular dog walker?
+Do you have a senior caregiver?
 A weekly sitter for date nights?
-Does your neighbor's daughter clean your house every week?
+How about an after-school sitter?

-If you pay someone more than $1,900 in a year and they come to your house to do a specific job with your supplies (your dog's leash, your cleaning supplies, etc.), the so-called "nanny tax" applies to them as well.
-Technically, that's a household employer/employee relationship, not an independent contractor, and requires proper tax payment and filing.
+If you pay someone $2,100 or more in a year and they come to your house to do a specific job at a specific time, the so-called "nanny tax" probably applies to them as well because it's a household employer/employee relationship.

 Read more about why nanny taxes aren't just for nannies.